Yolanda Sonnabend: Art career

 In 2001, Sonnabend won the inaugural Garrick/Milne Prize for theatrical painting and portraiture.
 She was the subject of three National Portrait Gallery portraits.
 In 2000 she was awarded the Garrick/Milne Prize for theatrical portraiture.
 Nine of her pieces are in the collection of London’s National Portrait Gallery.
 A retrospective of her work was held at the Serpentine Gallery in London in 1985-86.

 Death

 Sonnabend died in England on 9 November 2015, aged 80.
-She was unmarried and survived by her brother, Dr Joseph Sonnabend.
-Earlier in the year, Yolanda and Joseph Sonnabend were profiled in the documentary film Some Kind of Love.
+She was unmarried and survived by her brother Joseph.
+Earlier in the year, the siblings had been profiled in the documentary film Some Kind of Love.